mivp/VizNotes/3D-and-VR-Workshop.md

  - The output of these visualisations can be viewed in VR but it currently takes a few more steps and needs to be run locally so we can't demo that today.

 ## Demonstrations (VR)
-We have 2 VR headsets between 8 attendees so until you get a turn
+We have 2 VR headsets between 8 attendees so until you get a turn you'll have some free time to:
+ - try out the Google Colab examples above
+ - explore some of the WebVR demos available that you might want to try out when you are using the headset (some links below, or just try searching for "WebVR demo") - if you find something you want to try, paste the link into the etherpad https://pad.carpentries.org/3dvis so we can find it easily on the demo machines.

 Mushroom : loading data sets imported using the Previs tools.
 - Point cloud data - from photogrammetry (3D scanning)
 - Mesh models - Kookaburra, Plain of Jars

-The Body VR : an example of a VR experience with high production values, beyond what we are introducing here but a great example of what can be achieved with serious development time and effort
+The Body VR : an example of a VR experience with high production values, beyond what we are introducing here but a great example of what can be achieved with serious development time and effort.
+This is a free app on Steam.

-WebVR - try out some demos in the new WebVR standard (experimental)
+WebVR - try out some demos with this new web based standard for VR content (experimental)
  - https://experiments.withgoogle.com/collection/webvr
  - https://aframe.io/
  - https://mixedreality.mozilla.org/mobile/